archerzou/MultipleFacesRecognition/README.md

 # MultipleFacesRecognition

 This Application detects multiple faces in a image,
-To Detect Multiple Faces I used Clarifai API which is free face detection API I also Used Particle.Js In the Front End.

 This Application is made by using PERN stack where front-end is built in ReactJS and Back-end is built in NodeJs and For Database PostGreSql is used.
+To Detect Multiple Faces I used Clarifai API which is free face detection API.
+I also Used Particle.Js In the Front End.

 To Run this Project,
 Just Download this project